HIRO-group/openface_ros/README.md

 #### System Dependencies

 This repository needs `openface` and `realsense`.

-##### Openface

 To install, compile and test openface package, please refer to the [installation tutorial](https://github.com/TadasBaltrusaitis/OpenFace/wiki) in openface github wiki page.

-##### Realsense

-To install, compile and test realsense package, please refer to the [installation tutorial](https://github.com/IntelRealSense/realsense-ros) in realsense github page.
+Also, for realsense package, please refer to the [installation tutorial](https://github.com/IntelRealSense/realsense-ros) in realsense github page.

 #### ROS Dependencies